amandakoka/bookwish/README.md

 - Once they have signed in they have access to their own book wishlist.
 4. Wishlist page:
 - This is the main page of the webiste where users can add, edit and delete books to their wishlist.
 Only users logged in can access this if not theyre redirected to the log in page with a message saying you need to be logged in to view the wishlist.
+5. Add Book page:
+- Users can add a book to their wishlist by filling out a form with the book's details.
+6. Edit Book page:
+- Users can edit the details of books on their wishlist and save the changes.
+7. Profile page:
+- Users can view their username and see how many books they have on their wishlist.

 ## Wireframes
 * [Home page](documentation/wireframes/welcomepage.png)